Australian police fatally shoot man after stabbings at mall - KVIA

 Australian police fatally shoot man after stabbings at mall

-PERTH, Australia (AP) — Police shot dead a man who stabbed several people at an Australian shopping mall on Friday, officials and media reported.
+PERTH, Australia (AP) — Police shot dead a man who stabbed and slashed several people at an Australian shopping mall on Friday, an official said.

+Officials have not revealed how many people were injured in the northwest coastal town of South Hedland or detailed their conditions.
+No motive for the attacks has been revealed.

+“A person has engaged in multiple stabbings or slashings of people,” Western Australia state Premier Mark McGowan told reporters.

+“He has been Tasered by police.
+That didn’t stop him and he lunged at police officers and then he was shot by police officers,” McGowan said.

+“He died at the scene and a number of people have been injured in this tragic and awful set of events,” McGowan added.

-The man had wielded a knife and stabbed several people in car parks near the mall at the northwest coastal town of South Hedland, The North West Telegraph reported, citing witnesses.
+Witnesses said the man wielded a knife to stab several people in car parks near the mall, The North West Telegraph reported.

-A police statement confirmed that a man had died at the mall but said the circumstances were being investigated.

 “Police will investigate the circumstances surrounding how these people received the injuries,” the statement said.